 Social Media Policy

-The intent of this policy is to provide guidance that faculty and staff can use to satisfy LSU’s public relations and marketing missions on social media.
-The policy applies to all Social Media Designees (SMDs) authorized by an LSU college, department or unit to create and distribute content through social media channels representing the University in an official manner.
-The policy provides direction for using social media in an appropriate, productive and lawful manner in accordance with other LSU policy statements and federal law.
-In addition to abiding by University policies, SMDs must be cognizant of federal laws and user agreements of social media channels that affect their content.
-Any questions regarding this policy should be directed toward LSU Division of Strategic Communications.
+The intent of this policy is to provide guidance for faculty and staff in satisfying LSU’s marketing and communications missions on social media.
+The policy applies to all Social Media Designees (SMDs) authorized to represent the university in an official capacity by a college, department, or unit to create and distribute content through social media channels.
+The policy provides direction for using social media in an appropriate, productive, and lawful manner in accordance with other LSU policy statements and federal law.
+In addition to abiding by university policies, SMDs must be cognizant of federal laws and user agreements of social media channels that affect their content.
+Please contact us if with any questions regarding this policy.

 Creation of Social Media Accounts

-All social media channels used for official LSU communications must be approved by Strategic Communications prior to their creation.
-Failure to obtain approval could result in that account being closed if it does not adhere to the university’s standards and/or the guidelines outlined in PS-10 or this social media policy.
+Per Policy Statement 10, all social media channels used for official LSU communications must be approved by our office to creation.
+Failure to obtain approval could result in that account being terminated if it does not adhere to or meet the university’s standards and/or the guidelines outlined in PS-10 or this social media policy.

 All social media accounts used for official LSU communications should be associated with an @lsu.edu address.
 Secondary or departmental email accounts that multiple users may access are preferred over using personal accounts.

 We maintain a directory of all LSU social media channels.
 All official LSU channels must be included in this list.

 Colleges, departments, and units managing social media accounts should provide us with the following information via email at email@example.com.